 When should you do business case work?

-Common sense tells me that you should always do a simple business case.
+You should always do a simple business case because you always need to understand the business needs and objectives driving your project.
 Even a one page statement of scope, goals, risks, and potential cost does wonders to align a team of people around what needs to be accomplished.
 A meeting to discuss these points moves things in the right direction.
 Meeting notes can serve as a business case in disguise for a particularly process-wary organization.

 But common sense also says you should invest more time in your business case as the potential costs and risks of the project increase.
 The more money you intend to spend, the more time you should invest in figuring out why to spend that money and what a successful project looks like.